strontic/strontic.github.io/xcyclopedia/library/regini.exe-3C91C37CE39EF6C3E6776B286EF7C295.md

 ## Possible Misuse

 *The following table contains possible examples of `regini.exe` being misused.
-While `regini.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `regini.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --